ymuichiro/quick_learning_symbol_en/04_transaction.md

 Uncaught Error: {"statusCode":404,"statusMessage":"Unknown Error","body":"{\"code\":\"ResourceNotFound\",\"message\":\"no resource exists with id '18AEBC9866CD1C15270F18738D577CB1BD4B2DF3EFB28F270B528E3FE583F42D'\"}"}
 ```

-This error seems occur when the maximum fee specified in the transaction is less than the minimum fee set by the node, or a transaction that is required to be announced as an aggregate transaction is announced as a single transaction.
+This error occurs when the maximum fee specified in the transaction is less than the minimum fee set by the node, or if a transaction that is required to be announced as an aggregate transaction is announced as a single transaction.

 ### Approval Confirmation